 Kevin: Healthcare in general offers a dynamic career ladder for people to climb.
 Within the revenue cycle, you might come in as a medical billing professional, work your way up to be a supervisor and then become a manager, director, even vice president of revenue cycle, for example.
 It’s the same type of career progression for accounting: staff accountant to accounting manager, controller, director of accounting, CFO — or, on the financial side: analyst to senior financial analyst, manager, director, vice president and CFO.

-There are a lot of different areas and positions in healthcare that can make for a progressive and lasting career.
+There are a lot of different areas and jobs in healthcare, including temporary ones, that can make for a progressive and lasting career.

 Regulations and well-being